-I didn’t really pay much attention to the large group – I believe they were from China – because, well, I’m from Northern New Jersey and we’re good at ignoring large, touristy crowds.
+I didn’t really pay much attention to the group because, well, I’m from Northern New Jersey and we’re good at ignoring large, touristy crowds.
 But the woman who sat beside me inched closer.
-So, I scooted away, giving her room.
-Hey – maybe she wanted some more space for her kids or husband.
+So, I scooted away, giving her room, thinking she wanted some more space for her kids or husband.
 But she slid closer and closer.

 May I Help You?

-I was getting kind of nervous (and a little annoyed), so I looked up at her and she smiled, then motioned to her camera.
+I was getting nervous (and a little annoyed), so I looked up at her and she smiled, then motioned to her camera.

-Shrugging, I agreed and stood.
-I thought this was a photo of her enormous group with the (now very small) castle in the background.
-But no. She shook her head and tugged my sleeve, then motioned, pointing between the two of us.
+Shrugging, I agreed and stood, thinking she wanted a photo with her family and the rolling hills in the background.
+But she shook her head and pointed between the two of us.

 She Wanted A Photo With Me.

-Surprised, I nodded.
-We posed on the bench and smiled while her husband took the photo.
+Surprised, I nodded again.
+We posed on the bench and smiled while her husband took a photo.
 Then, someone else joined in.
 And another.
 More phones and cameras popped up among the family as time went on.
-They took turns like I was Mickey Mouse at the Magic Kingdom.
+They took turns like I was Princess Merida from Brave at the Magic Kingdom.
 Once the whole group got their photos, they thanked me (and another friend of mine who was asked to join in) and headed to the front of the boat.

 After a few minutes of speculating, one friend pointed out that the two of us have red hair – one ginger, and one more like Ariel from The Little Mermaid.
 We realized that they may have been intrigued by our hair color.
 Later, I did a little research and found that other gingers who have gone abroad, specifically to China, have had similar interactions.

-I could have made quite a profit.
-NYC has a ton of cartoon character knock-offs walking around the touristy streets.
-Think: skeevy Spongebobs and handsy Hulks.
-They wander around and take photos with starry-eyed city-goers – for a price.
+Looking back, I could have made quite a profit.
+NYC has a ton of cartoon character knock-offs walking around Times Square to take photos with starry-eyed NYC first-timers.
+For a price, of course.